sbmpost/AutoRaise/README.md

 When you hover a window it will be raised to the front (with a delay of your choosing) and gets the focus.
-There is also an option to warp the mouse to the center of the activated window (using cmd-tab key combination for example).
+There is also an option to warp the mouse to the center of the activated window, using the cmd-tab key combination for example.
 To use this tool, copy the AutoRaise binary to your /Applications/ folder making sure it is executable (chmod 700 AutoRaise).
 Then double click it from within Finder.
 To quickly toggle it on/off you can use the applescript below and paste it into an automator service workflow.
 Then bind the created service to a keyboard shortcut via System Preferences|Keyboard|Shortcuts.